China: Alibaba scandal sparks outcry over workplace harassment | DW | 16.12.2021

 Lack of legal protection for women

-Other observers point out that the lack of sexual harassment cases in court highlights the challenges that Chinese women face while trying to seek justice.
+Others point out how the lack of sexual harassment cases in court highlights the challenges that Chinese women face while trying to seek justice.

 Wang of Human Rights Watch said that while laws in China require companies to be responsible for handling sexual harassment cases, there are no specific provisions that hold companies accountable.